 - The direction of the ACL is set to both.
 This means the ACL applies to both inbound and outbound traffic. - The direction of ACL is set to Inbound.
 This means the ACL applies to inbound traffic only. - The direction of ACL is set to Outbound.
 This means the ACL applies to outbound traffic only.

-Open NetSim, Select Examples->Advanced-routing->ACL-Configuration as shown below Figure 5-10.
+Open NetSim, Select Examples->Advanced routing->ACL Configuration then click on the tile in the middle panel to load the example as shown below in Figure 5-10.